delapuente/wp-offline/wp-offline-content/readme.txt

 == Change Log ==

+= 0.6.0 =
+Add the capability to cache core theme assets for offline use.

 = 0.5.0 =
 Prevent undesired updates when used with other service worker supported plugins for WordPress.